NtonBala/signup-module/README.md

 3. Run in console `npm -v` command to check that npm version is at least `5.6.0`;
 4. [Download and install Git](https://git-scm.com/downloads), in case you don't have it installed;
 5. Run in console `git --version` command, to check Git version, should be at least `2.18.0`;
-6. Clone and launch the project: `git clone https://github.com/NtonBala/environment.git`;
+6. Clone and launch the project: `git clone https://github.com/NtonBala/signup-module.git`;
-7. Run in console `cd environment`;
+7. Run in console `cd signup-module`;
 8. Run `npm install` to install project dependencies;
 9. Run `npm start` to start project in development mode;
 10. Open [http://localhost:3000](http://localhost:3000/) in your browser.